Emptiest/rhythm-games/osu2quaver.md

 (^) = Donator Features

 Many of these features are things that the community has been asking for from osu for years, for it to instead be rejected outright or promised in osu!lazer

-# Why should you switch?
-Other than the snazzy features mentioned above, why else should you switch?

 #### Community
 4K and 7K are the only gamemodes in Quaver.
 Unlike in osu, where osu!standard often overshadows players in the osu!mania community whenever it comes to larger community discussions, Quaver has no other game modes.